bravesoftdz/Try-out-your-math-skillz/README.md

 Try-out-your-math-skillz
 ========================

-School project from Noro teh teacha
+School project from Noro teh teacha.

+Basicaly it's a simple equation maker and you have to figure out the answer.
+Supports multiplication, division, addition AND substraction!!! :D Was fun to make.

-#awesome #programming #skillz #lel
+### #awesome #programming #skillz #lel